geschwei/MS-100T00-Microsoft-365-Identity-and-Services/Instructions/Labs/LAB_AK_07_Lab4_Ex2_Implement_Identity_Synch.md

 	‎**Start-ADSyncSyncCycle -PolicyType Delta**

-9. After 10 minutes, navigate to the Microsoft 365 admin center and confirm that Holly has only one account.
+9. After 10 minutes, navigate to the Microsoft 365 admin center and confirm that Holly has only one account. <br/>

+	**Congratulations!** You have used hard matching to fix the forked identity mismatch that occurred for Holly.

 10. Leave your Domain Controller VM open for use in the next exercise.